CrazyTim/fm-odbc-debugger/README.md

 # FileMaker ODBC Debugger

 A tool to help you write and test SQL queries for a FileMaker database while handling some of the limitations and quirks of the driver.
-It warns you about things to avoid, and supports syntax highlighting for all of FileMakers' reserved keywords (see [full feature list below](#features)).
+It warns you about things to avoid, and supports syntax highlighting for all of FileMakers' reserved keywords.
+See [the full feature list](#features).

 ## Motivation